UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

       .. tab:: Dardel (PDC)

+         Starting a MATLAB session on Dardel looks difference depending on whether you are a student or staff at KTH or not.
+If you are, you should have already been given an academic license.
+If you are an industrial PDC user or a user from another university, you will need to have a MathWorks account and you will need to already be logged into it in your browser because on Dardel, MATLAB will ask you provide the email associated with your MathWorks account and a one-time password (OTP) that will be sent to that account online (which you will then have to copy from your browser).

-         To start MATLAB in the terminal, you will first need to load the corresponding PDC, PDCOLD, or PDCTEST prerequisite.
+         Either way, you will first need to load the corresponding PDC, PDCOLD, or PDCTEST prerequisite.
 The current default is PDC/23.12, and that makes available any MATLAB version from 2024.
-You should also open your internet browser and log into your MathWorks account, because on Dardel, MATLAB will ask you provide the email associated with your MathWorks account and a one-time password (OTP) that will be sent to that account online (which you will then have to copy from your browser).

          If you, for example, wanted to start matlab/r2024b in the terminal, the sequence would look as follows: